Visiting and Volunteering

 - We look for community-minded volunteers who can be both hard working and flexible.
 A sense of humor is always appreciated.

 - Volunteers will maintain the community kitchen and may take turns with meal preparation for our small group of 5 to 7.
 Community meal prep time is included in work hours.

-- We will generally work together on building projects 3 days per week, and self-directed volunteer responsibilities will be on other days as well.
+- We will generally work together on projects 4 mornings per week, and self-directed volunteer responsibilities will be on other days as well.

-- While we provide bulk foods as well as produce as it is available from our small garden, we ask volunteers to provide supplemental ingredients for meals and snacks.
-We have found that pooling funds for group shopping trips can work well.
+- While we provide bulk foods as well as produce as it is available from our small garden, we ask volunteers to provide supplemental ingredients for meals and snacks on days off.

 - Minimum stay 2 weeks.
-There may be longer term volunteer positions available.
+There may be longer term internship positions available.